open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s.md

     - **&lt;SERVERURL&gt;** is the loction for the Postgres database.

-    !!! warning "Warning - Using an SSL Connection"
+    !!! warning "Warning - Using an SSL Connection" This tutorial uses the connection string setting of 'no-verify' for ease of setup. **For production, it is recommended to use a SSL connection.**
-        In this guide, we will set SSL to `no-verify` for ease of setup for local Kubernetes.
-In a production environment, an SSL connection is highly encouraged for added security and data encryption for your managed database.

 2. Create RPS connection string secret.